jbouwens/gitcleanup/README.md

 ### Git Cleanup

 Removes merged branches.
-Can be automated with Windows Task Scheduler.
+Can be automated with Windows Task Scheduler, and integrated with a slack web hook.

 ![this is how it looks in slack](/slack.png)